 So I started studying architecture at one of the best Architecture Colleges in Germany (University of Applied Sciences - Biberach) because I got recruited to play tennis for a team that played in the 3rd League (considered to be a pretty high level) in that city.
 It allowed me to practice tennis every day after my classes and I spent the rest of my free time teaching tennis to young talents and stringing rackets.
 This allowed me to enjoy “free” coaching and rackets for myself while still fantasizing about playing college tennis.

-Unfortunately, I could not afford a professional service to shoot a demo reel of my tennis skills for submission to American colleges so that I could be considered for tennis scholarships.
-I did not let that be an obstacle and decided to shoot my own tennis video and submit it to Division I universities.
+Unfortunately, I could not afford a professional service to shoot a demo reel of my tennis skills to submit to American colleges so that I could be considered for tennis scholarships.
+I did not let that be an obstacle and decided to shoot my own tennis video and submitted it to Division I universities.
 Little did I know that my decision would attract wholehearted people who wanted to help me with this journey of getting into a prestigious college.
-Back then I did not quite understand how my dream came to reality, but looking back I am convinced that the Law of Attraction works and the Universe gave me what I wanted because I simply asked for it.
+Back then, I did not quite understand how my dream came to reality, but looking back, I am convinced that the Law of Attraction works and the Universe gave me what I wanted because I simply asked for it.

 I acted in the Musical “Grease” in High School in Germany where I discovered my love for acting.
-However, since tennis was my first passion I followed it all the way to Nebraska.
-At UNL I had the opportunity to take acting classes and minored in theater, thinking that majoring in broadcasting and advertising would offer me a more secure job after college.
-I worked at NET (Nebraska Educational Television) as a producing intern with my friend Megan (who is still today one of my closest friends) and we talked (probably sometime not too long after Mr. Osborne’s speech) about our dreams that at the time sounded a bit too crazy to follow.
+However, since tennis was my first passion, I followed it all the way to Nebraska.
+At UNL, I had the opportunity to take acting classes and minored in theater, thinking that majoring in broadcasting and advertising would offer me a more secure job after college.
+I worked at NET (Nebraska Educational Television) as a producing intern with my friend Megan (who is still one of my closest friends today) and we talked (probably not too long after Mr. Osborne’s speech) about our dreams that sounded a bit too crazy to follow at that time.

 I was sitting in my little cubical and said that I always wanted to pursue acting.
 That was the evening Megan and I looked up acting schools.
-The night I made the decision to not just dream but move to Los Angeles and get a Masters of Arts in acting.
+Said night, I made the decision to not just dream but move to Los Angeles and get a Masters of Arts in acting.

 Being a student-athlete provided me with an amazing work ethic, teamwork, and the belief of doing something not just for personal satisfaction, but for the greater good.
 Acting is all about living truthfully in the moment and the same goes for tennis and life as a whole.
 You need to be present in the moment to play at your very best level.
-I know that tennis has a lot of parallels and lessons for me in my everyday life.
-You practice super hard and when you’re on the court to play your match, you just need to let go and believe that all the hard work you put in will show up-because it is there.
+Tennis has a lot of parallels.
+You practice super hard and when you’re on the court to play your match, you just need to let go and believe that all the hard work you put in will show up.
 After all, that’s when the fun begins and it’s the most amazing feeling to be in the “zone”.

 Tennis and College enriched my life on so many levels and it connected me with many incredible and talented people.
 Finally, tennis made me feel confident and made me follow my dreams.
-When I look back at all the things I’ve already got to do and have accomplished, from making my way from a tiny town in Germany to Nebraska, then L.A. to screening my very own short film that I wrote, produced and acted in at THE “Cannes Film Festival” to writing a full length feature screenplay, I do feel proud of myself.
+When I look back at all the things I’ve already got to do and have accomplished, from making my way from a tiny town in Germany to Nebraska, to L.A., to screening my very own short film that I wrote, to producing and acting at THE “Cannes Film Festival”, to writing a full-length feature screenplay, I do feel proud of myself.
 Tennis brought me all the way around the globe (thanks Mom and Dad for believing and investing in me) and if someone would ask me if I would choose the same path again, I would answer “Heck Yeah – and Go Big Red for Life!”